-Co-founded by Calvin Hui and Mark Peaker in Hong Kong in 2011, 3812 Gallery now has spaces across Asia and the UK, and is recognized as the one of the foremost dealers of Chinese contemporary art.
-The gallery is unique in its foregrounding of the cultural and artistic exchange between East and West, exemplified by their prestigious artist roster and elegantly curated exhibition programme.
-3812 also specialises in contemporary ink art, bringing this exceptional medium to the international market.
+Co-founded by Calvin Hui and Mark Peaker in Hong Kong in 2011, 3812 Gallery now has spaces across Asia and the U.K., and is recognised as the one of the foremost dealers of Chinese contemporary art.
+The gallery is unique in its foregrounding of the cultural and artistic exchange between East and West, exemplified by their prestigious artist roster and elegantly curated exhibition 3812 also programme. specialises in contemporary ink art. bringing this exceptional medium to the international market.